The Bankrate promise

 How much interest will you pay on your credit card balance?

-If you are carrying a credit card balance for the first time, you probably want to know how much it’s going to cost you in interest charges.
-It all depends on what kind of interest rate your credit card issuer is offering you and how that interest is calculated.
+If you are carrying a balance for the first time, you probably want to know how much it’s going to cost you in interest charges.
+It all depends on the interest rate your credit card issuer offers you and how that interest is calculated.

 When you carry a balance beyond your credit card grace period, your credit card issuer begins to charge interest according to the terms in your credit card agreement.
 If your credit card offers 0 percent APR on purchases for the first year, for example, you get 12 months of zero interest on any balances associated with new purchases.

-If you are not under a 0 percent intro APR offer, then it’s likely that your credit card interest will be calculated to compound on a daily basis.
-Let’s say that your credit card issuer is charging you the average credit card interest rate—as of this writing, it’s around 16 percent APR.
+If you are not under a 0 percent intro APR offer, then it’s likely that your credit card interest will be calculated to compound daily.
+Let’s say that your credit card issuer is charging you the average credit card interest rate—as of this writing, it’s well above 17 percent.
 Your daily interest rate can be calculated by dividing your annual percentage rate by 365.
-With a 16 percent APR, that comes out to roughly 0.04 percent interest per day.
+With a 17 percent APR, that comes out to roughly 0.05 percent interest per day.

-So if you are carrying a $1,000 balance on your credit card, you’ll be charged 0.04 percent interest the first day your balance passes your credit card grace period, which comes out to 40 cents.
-Since interest compounds, the next day’s interest will be 0.04 percent of $1,000.40, and so on.
+So if you carry a $1,000 balance on your credit card, you’ll be charged 0.05 percent interest the first day your balance passes your credit card grace period, which comes out to 50 cents.
+Since interest compounds, the next day’s interest will be 0.04 percent of $1,000.50, and so on.

 Does carrying a balance on your credit card affect your credit score?

 This means that carrying even a small balance on a credit card could temporarily lower your credit score.
-If you notice your credit score has gone down a few points after carrying a balance on a credit card, don’t worry—once you pay off your credit card balance, your credit score should go up again.
+If you notice your credit score has gone down a few points after carrying a balance on a credit card, don’t worry—once you pay it off, your credit score should go up again.

 What is the best way to pay off a credit card balance?

-The best way to pay off a credit card balance is to make a credit card payment that clears out your balance in full.
-If you can’t pay off your balance all at once, consider making multiple small payments until your balance is cleared out.
-If you’ve got the kind of credit card balance that can’t be taken care of in a few small payments, consider applying for a balance transfer credit card that offers 0 percent intro APR on transferred balances.
+The best way is to make a credit card payment that clears out your balance in full.
+If you can’t pay it off immediately, consider making multiple small payments until your balance is cleared out.
+If your balance can’t be taken care of in a few small payments, consider applying for a balance transfer credit card that offers 0 percent intro APR on transferred balances.

 When it comes to credit card payments, faster is nearly always better.
-You don’t have to wait until your next credit card payment due date to pay off your credit card balance.
+You don’t have to wait until your next credit card payment due date.
 You can make a payment whenever you want and you can even make more than one credit card payment during a single billing cycle.
-Since credit card interest compounds on a daily basis, paying off your credit card balance even a few days sooner could save you money in interest charges.
+Since credit card interest compounds daily, paying off your balance even a few days sooner could save you money in interest charges.

 The bottom line

-If you are carrying a credit card balance for the first time, there’s no need to feel embarrassed or anxious—many people carry a credit card balance at some point in their lives, after all.
+If you are carrying a credit card balance for the first time, there’s no need to feel embarrassed or anxious—many people do it at some point in their lives.
 Simply do your best to pay off your balance as quickly as possible.
-Remember that you don’t have to wait until your next credit card payment is due; you can make a payment at any time, and you can make multiple small payments during a single billing cycle.
-The faster you pay off your credit card balance, the less interest you’ll pay on your balance and the sooner you can enjoy the benefits of living without credit card debt.
+Remember that you don’t have to wait until your next payment is due; you can make a payment at any time, and you can make multiple small payments during a single billing cycle.
+The faster you pay off your credit card balance, the less interest you’ll pay, and the sooner you can enjoy the benefits of living without credit card debt.